 “I was sad for myself,” she remembers.
 “Sad for my husband.
 Sad for my parents and extended family, all of whom I felt I was letting down.”

 IVF success story has a happy ending

-But in return, Hayley and her husband received the greatest gift.
-After what Hayley’s obgyn called a “textbook pregnancy,” Hazel Charlotte was born at almost 41 weeks, in November 2016.
+But in return, Haley and her husband received the greatest gift.
+After what Haley’s obgyn called a “textbook pregnancy,” Hazel Charlotte was born at almost 41 weeks, in November 2016.

-“It was an unbelievably wonderful experience,” Hayley says.
+“It was an unbelievably wonderful experience,” Haley says.

 She considers her IVF success story an “easy” case of overcoming infertility, in which IVF worked on the first try, with frozen embryos to use for future pregnancy attempts.

 “So many couples have a different outcome,” she says.
 “My heart aches for those who have tried, exhausting themselves emotionally, physically and financially, but it did not result in a baby.”

 Although her dream of motherhood is now a reality, Haley is still sometimes taken aback by other people’s insensitivity toward women struggling with infertility.
 Since getting pregnant, she’s encountered awkward and uncomfortable comments and questions, such as, “I would never do IVF,” and “Was your pregnancy planned?”